(Adopted 16th March 1988)

 1. NAME AND ADDRESS

 The Association shall be called The London Maritime Arbitrators Association.
-Its address shall be at The Baltic Exchange, 38 St Mary Axe, London EC3A 8BH or at such other place as the Committee shall determine.
+Its address shall be at the International Dispute Resolution Centre, 1 Paternoster Lane, St. Paul’s, London, EC4M 7BQ or at such other place as the Committee shall determine.

 (a) To advance and encourage the professional knowledge of London maritime arbitrators and mediators and by recommendation and advice to assist the expeditious procedure and disposal of disputes.